Estimate Time9 min

 iBuyers like Opendoor, Simple Sale, Offerpad, and others could offer a simple, hassle-free approach to sell your home, but may come at a significant cost.

 iBuyers buy homes directly from sellers, sight unseen, for cash, eliminating most traditional steps involved in selling a home, like making repairs, staging your home, holding open houses, soliciting offers, negotiating with home buyers, and signing a purchase agreement.
-If you’re looking for a no-nonsense way to sell your home quickly, without hiring a real estate agent, selling to an iBuyer may be worth considering.
+If you’re looking for a no-nonsense way to sell your home quickly, without hiring a real estate agent, selling to an iBuyer may be worth considering, although their presence in the industry is shrinking.4

 Generally, here’s how it works: You go to an iBuyer’s website, enter your home's address, and provide a few details.
 Within about 24 hours, you’ll receive a cash offer on your home.
-You can decide if you want to move forward and, depending on your preference, the deal can close in days.
-For sellers who want to buy and sell at the same time, some iBuyers will even make an all-cash offer on your new home as they work to sell your current one.10
+You can decide if you want to move forward and, depending on your preference, the deal can close in days. iBuyers are known for their ability to advance you through the selling or buying process quickly.4

 Consider using an iBuyer if you want a quick and easy sale without focusing too much on maximizing profits.
 They can help you sell your home fast and with less hassle.